vivasoft-ltd/flutter-network-kit/README.md

 | ✅ Supports authentication headers, timeouts, and error handling | ✔️       | ✔️   |
 | ✅ Simple API design with minimal setup       | ✔️       | ✔️   |

+*** If you want to display the online/offline status at the initial level, you need to listen for connectivity changes.
+See the example for more details. ***

 ## Installation
 #### Run in your terminal